-If you have a general enquiry, or wish to provide feedback, please contact your local DofE Regional or Country Office through our contact form.
+If you want to contact us with a general enquiry or to provide feedback, please contact your local DofE Country Office through ourcontact form.

 DofE programmes are delivered locally through Licensed Organisations (e.g. a school or youth organisation) and some sections can be delivered by an Approved Activity Provider.
 Concerns regarding delivery must be raised with them in the first instance.
 Only when the Licensed Organisation or Approved Activity Provider’s complaint process has been exhausted will the DofE charity investigate.
-If you are dissatisfied with the response, please email or write to your DofE Regional or Country office.
+If you are dissatisfied with the response, please submit a complaint using the form below.

 If the complaint involves one of the DofE’s delivery partners, it will be passed on to them for resolution.
 Otherwise, the DofE will designate a named member of staff to co-ordinate the response and ensure resolution.
 We aim to acknowledge the complaint in writing within three working days, with an outline of how and when we hope to resolve the issue.

-If your complaint was about fundraising, you will also be given details of the Fundraising Standards Board whom you can contact to request an independent investigation.
+– If your complaint was about fundraising, you will also be given details of the Fundraising Regulator whom you can contact to request an independent investigation.

 – Complaints about Licensed Organisations or Approved Activity Providers must have been raised with the organisation in question and their complaints procedure concluded before referring the complaint on to the DofE Charity.